cloudfoundry/guardian/grootfs/README.md

 grootfs --store /mnt/btrfs create /my-rootfs.tar my-image-id
 ```

+If you are running behind an http proxy you can use the [standard](https://wiki.archlinux.org/index.php/proxy_settings) HTTP_PROXY, HTTPS_PROXY, NO_PROXY, etc env vars.

 #### Output

 The output of this command is a json object which has the following structure: